-Russia’s government is increasingly intervening in the OTC, MD & Pharma market.
+Russia’s government is increasingly intervening in the OTC, MD & Pharma markets.
 The government has passed a short-term legislation, which presents enormous hurdles for OTC, MD & Pharma companies trying to enter the Russian market.

 The new laws are driving the national and international healthcare industry to find creative and innovative ways to stay in business in Russia.
 Even so, the Russian market shows much more market growth compared to other more mature markets e.g. US or Japan.